Bridge: Deck

 Many decks have a wearing surface on top, which is a layer of material designed to be periodically replaced after it is worn away by vehicular traffic.
 Wearing surfaces are typically made of aggregate (small rocks) mixed with a binder such as asphalt, polyurethane, epoxy resins, or polyester.
 (Note: Wearing surfaces are essential for steel decks, but a concrete deck often acts as its own wearing surface.
 Concrete decks must be designed to accommodate the weight of a future addition of a wearing surface, which will be applied when the concrete wears down due to vehicular traffic.)
 Railway bridge decks are categorized as open decks (the ties rest directly on beams or girders, with air gaps between) and ballast decks (the ties rest on ballast rocks, and the ballast rests on a deck slab).

 Constructing the deck (and its supporting beams or girders) can be difficult when the bridge is over water or a deep valley.
-A variety of techniques are available, and the choice depends on factors such as the topography of the site, the deck material (concrete or steel), traffic or obstacles under the bridge, and whether sections can be built off-site and transported to the bridge.
+A variety of techniques are available, and the choice depends on the topography of the site, the deck material (concrete or steel), traffic or obstacles under the bridge, and whether sections can be built off-site and transported to the bridge.
 Methods of deck construction include building atop temporary supports, jacking up from the ground, incremental launching (building the entire deck on the approach road and pushing it horizontally), lifting from below with a hoist mounted on the bridge, cantilevering (incrementally extending the deck, starting from towers or abutments), and lifting with a floating crane.